danielbodart/portical/README.md

 comparison, so container changes are picked up immediately and expiring leases are still noticed.

+### Leases, and why renewal does not interrupt anything

+Portical asks for a mapping that never expires, but many gateways refuse and substitute a lease of their own — OpenWrt hands out a week, for instance.
+Portical reads the remaining time on every pass and renews a mapping before it runs out.

+A renewal rewrites the mapping in place and **never deletes it first**.
+That distinction matters more than it looks.
+A gateway's redirect governs *new* connections only; traffic on an established connection is carried by the router's connection tracking, so a rule that vanishes for a moment is invisible to everyone already connected — and a closed door to anyone trying to join in that window.
+A delete-then-add renewal on a game server would therefore look like the server briefly disappearing, with nothing in any log to explain it.

+The one case that does delete first is a rule that has to *move* — a different internal port or address — because several firmwares refuse to overwrite a mapping whose target changed. `--force` rewrites in place rather than recreating.

+If a mapping does expire (because Portical was not running), the same asymmetry
+applies: existing connections carry on until they go idle, while new ones are refused.
+That is worth knowing, because it makes an expired forward look like a problem with the service rather than with the forward.

 Port forwarding works differently depending on the network driver:

 * With `bridge` (the default), traffic takes two hops: gateway to Docker host